 The right side of Figure 2.1 shows the T pattern, and the corresponding images of the sets on the left under the isometry I. The wiggly curves we have drawn do not necessarily lie in the XY-plane but their endpoints do.

-We normalize so that (0, 0, 0) is the right endpoint of the B-bend image.
-In the figure (x, y) denotes the vector which points from the white to the pink vertex on the right side.
+We normalize so that (0,0,0) is the right endpoint of the B-bend image.
+In the figure (x,y) denotes the vector which points from the white to the pink vertex on the right side.
 We have blown this part of the figure up to make it more visible.

 Remark: Actually, there are two such standard normalizations.
-We can make the replacements $M{\lambda} \rightarrow \rho_1(M{\lambda})$ and $I \rightarrow \rho_2 \circ I \circ \rho_1$, where ρ_1 is reflection in the midpoint of M{λ} and ρ_2 is reflection in the X-axis.
+We can make the replacements $M{\lambda} \to \rho_1(M{\lambda})$ and $I \to \rho_2 \circ I \circ \rho_1$, where ρ_1 is reflection in the midpoint of M{λ} and ρ_2 is reflection in the X-axis.
 This change preserves all our normalizations, and gives us the pair (τ_2, τ_1) .
 Aside from swapping the names of the variables, the only thing that happens to Figure 2.1 is that the vector (x, y) changes to (x, -y).
+This trick lets us interchange the roles of the indices in various arguments.
+So, if we prove a certain statement for (τ_1, τ_2) then we get the same result for (τ_2, τ_1) .